AC Monza: Stadio Brianteo

 On 28 May 1979, plans for the construction of a new stadium, which were approved by the Extraordinary Commissioner Alfio Licandro, began.
 Construction of the new Stadio Brianteo began on 13 November 1982 and ended in 1986.
 In the initial project, the stadium's capacity was expected to be around 30,000; for security reasons, however, the capacity was lowered to just under 20,000.
 Monza played their first game at the "Brianteo" on 28 August 1988, when they hosted Serie A side Roma in the Coppa Italia; Monza won their first match in their new stadium 2–1.

 On 4 September 2020, the stadium was renamed U-Power Stadium, following a sponsorship deal with footwear and workwear company U-Power.
-Monza re-opened the east stand – which had been closed for 20 years – ahead of the 2022–23 Serie A season, bringing the maximum seating capacity from 10,000 to about 16,000.
+Monza re-opened the east stand – which had been closed for 20 years – ahead of the 2022–23 Serie A season, bringing the maximum seating capacity from 10,000 to about 17,000.

 Monza inaugurated their training ground, Centro Sportivo Monzello, on 3 November 1986.
-It was renamed "Centro sportivo Silvio e Luigi Berlusconi – Monzello" on 8 October 2022, in honour of owner Silvio Berlusconi and honorary president Paolo Berlusconi's late father.
+It was renamed "Centro sportivo Silvio e Luigi Berlusconi – Monzello" on 12 June 2024, in honour of owner Silvio Berlusconi and honorary president Paolo Berlusconi's late father.

 Supporters

 The first signs of organised support emerged in the early-1970s with the founding of the ultras groups Commandos in 1971 and Club Ultras Monza in 1972.
 Eagles Monza emerged in the early 1980s.
 After Monza's move to the new Stadio Brianteo in 1988, several ultras groups began to fold; Eagles was abandoned in 1992.
 In 1993, Gioventù Brianzola was formed, and became the driving force of the Curva Sud; the group adopted the eagle as their symbol as a tribute to the defunct group.
 In 1994, Sempre Al Bar (S.A.B.) was formed.
 With the dissolution of other groups in 2001, S.A.B. became the main group of the curva.

 Following Berlusconi's takeover of the club in 2018, attendance figures started to rise and new supporter groups began to emerge.
-On 31 March 2022, Monza formed the A.C.
-Monza Club, a project that is aimed at uniting official Monza fan clubs by organising meetings, rallies and sporting events.
+On 31 March 2022, Monza formed the AC Monza Club, a project that is aimed at uniting official Monza fan clubs by organising meetings, rallies and sporting events.

 The Curva Sud of the Brianteo is also called "Curva Davide Pieri" in memory of a young fan who died in 1998.
 The press stand – part of the west stand – was named in memory of Claudio Parma, a journalist and biancorosso fan who died in 2008, while the entire west stand bears the name of the historic fan Angelo Scotti, who died in 2018.